MarcL/marclittlemore.com/_posts/talks/2018-06-25-the-illest-man-in-the-hospital.md

 ---
 layout: page
-title: 'The Illest Man In The Hospital'
+title: The Illest Man In The Hospital
-subtitle: In 2014 I nearly died after contracting sepsis.
-I shared my story of nearly dying with a group of intensive care doctors and nurses
+subtitle: In 2014 I nearly died after contracting sepsis, and so I shared my near-death experience with a group of intensive care doctors and nurses
 permalink: /talks/the-illest-man-in-the-hospital/
 header-img: images/banners/the-illest-man-in-the-hospital.jpg
 social-img: images/social/the-illest-man-in-the-hospital.jpg